Chandratapa/AdmissionFe/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Assumptions
+The back-end is running at 8080 port and the front-end at 3000.

 ## To install the packages
 ### `npm install` or `npm install --legacy-peer-deps`